Evavic44/Learn-JavaScript/README.md

 ### 7. BigInt (ES2020)

 These data types is used for large integers that the `number` data type can't hold.
 So it's basically another type for numbers.

+## Dynamic Typing

+It's also good to know that JavaScript has a feature called dynamic typing which means when you create a new variable, you don't need to define the data type of the value of that variable.
+This is a feature unique to JavaScript as other languages will require you to determine the data type.

+This distinction between data and the variable is pretty important because in JavaScript, it's the value that has the type, not the variable.

+Another important thing to note about dynamic types is that variables can be assigned a new value with a different data type without any problems.
+**For Example**

+Variable `X` can intially be a number and then later, a string.